crosscloudci/cross-cloud/FAQ.md

 # FREQUENTLY ASKED QUESTIONS

+### What are the primary components of cross-cloud project?

+- Cross-project CI - Build and registers containerized apps as well as their related e2e tests for Kubernetes.
+Triggers cross-cloud CI pipeline.
+- Cross-cloud CI - Triggers creation of k8s on cloud providers, deploys containerized apps, and deploys e2e tests containers on the k8s end-points.
+- K8s end-point provisioner - Creates k8s clusters with cloud specific features enabled per cloud provider.

+### What are the cloud-providers targeted by cross-cloud project?
+Currently the cross-cloud k8s end-point provisioner supports
+- AWS
+- GCE
+- GKE
+- Packet

+Additional cloud-providers will be added.
+We welcome pull requests to add new ones. :)

+### What do cross-cloud and cross-project components test?

+The cross-project runs project specific CI tests.

+The cross-cloud project runs e2e tests for the project on each cloud.

+For Kubernetes cross-cloud runs the k8s conformance test from upstream Kubernetes for each cloud after the cluster has been provisioned.

 ### Why Terraform for cross-cloud?

 We chose Terraform to allow a third party to maintain the API level interaction with the cloud providers.